one-busy-beaver/Phase-Plane-Plotter-for-Nonlinear-Systems/README.md

-# Phase Plane Plot for Nonlinear Systems
+# Phase Plane Plotter for Nonlinear Systems
-## Introduction
 This is a simple phase plane plotter built with Processing.
 Users can input differential equations and visualize their vector fields in real time.
 ## Requirements
 - Download all files from this repository.
 - Download [Processing](https://processing.org/download).